 LLC Protection for Members' Personal Debt in Connecticut

-The reason many LLC state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect the other members (owners) of the LLC from personal debts of other members that are unrelated to the LLC and its business.
-With a single member LLC ("SMLLC"), the rationale for limiting creditors' remedies disappears because there are no other LLC members to protect.
-Because of this, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of SMLLC owners to a charging order remedy even if that is the sole remedy provided by law for multi-member LLCs.
+The reason many state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect LLC members (owners) from the personal debts of other members that are unrelated to the LLC and its business.
+Without charging order protection, LLC members could be forced into sharing management and control of the LLC with a member's personal creditor.
+Charging orders avoid this outcome by giving creditors the right to distributions only.
+With a single-member LLC (SMLLC), there are no other members to protect so the rationale for limiting creditors to a charging order disappears.
+Recognizing this, the LLC laws and court decisions in some states make a distinction between multi-member and SMLLCs and don't limit personal creditors of owners of SMLLCs to the charging order remedy.

-For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.
+For more information on LLCs and the limited liability protection they offer, see Limited Liability Protection and LLCs: A 50-State Guide.